Hui-Tian/assignment-02-postgis-analytics/README.md

 8. With a query, find out how many census block groups Penn's main campus fully contains.
 Discuss which dataset you chose for defining Penn's campus.

+number:23

+I found the shapfile of UPenn from the Open Data Philly.
+Here below is the link to the file. "https://www.opendataphilly.org/dataset/philadelphia-universities-and-colleges/resource/1e37f5f0-6212-4cb4-9d87-261b58ae01c4 "I selected campus area, geoid and name from two table, and join them with "st_contains" command.
+At last, I got the number of the tracts contained in the UPenn campus.

   **Structure (should be a single value):**
   ```sql
   (